 Start-Up Fees

 There are start-up fees and other premium services for services such as security, redundant power, backups, engineer consulting, and load balancing.
 These services impact the price accordingly.
-Utah has telecommunications services available for data center service companies from tier one vendors such as:
+Utah has telecommunications services available for data center service companies from tier-one vendors.

 Whether you are seeking to build a data center in Utah or contract the services of an existing Utah colocation provider for your server architecture, there are many advantages to doing business in the “Silicon Slopes” state.
 The labor force, climate, cost of power, and available dark fiber infrastructure provide opportunities for high levels of available services.